AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/excel-dev/use-excel.md

     client_secret=$clientSecret
     }
 $contentType = 'application/x-www-form-urlencoded'
-$token = (Invoke-WebRequest -UseBasicParsing –Uri "https://uswe.datahub.connect.aveva.com/identity/connect/token" -Method post -body $body -ContentType $contentType).content|Convertfrom-Json|select access_token
+$token = ((Invoke-WebRequest -UseBasicParsing -Uri "https://euno.datahub.connect.aveva.com/identity/connect/token" -Method post -body $Body -ContentType $contentType).content | Convertfrom-Json).access_token
+Write-Host $token
-write-host $token
+Set-Clipboard -Value $token
 ```

 This code sends a request along with your client Id and secret to an endpoint and receives a bearer token in return.
 The last line writes the contents of `$token` to the screen as `@access_token=<ACCESS_TOKEN>`.
 Everything to the right of the `=` sign is your bearer token, which by default allows you to send and receive data for 3600 seconds.
-You need this entire token for the next step.
+You need this entire token for step four.

 ## Step 3 – Create an API request

 Build an API request in the API console.
 See <xref:apiConsole>.

-The example below gets data from one stream over the period covered from **startIndex** to **endIndex**, in this case ten minutes on 11-Mar-2020 from a stream called `PI_PISRV01_185`.

 ![API console](../images/api_console.png)